 I thicken the sauce with xanthan gum here, for the minimalist quality (it's flavorless) but also since it won't affect the red color.
 But, there's plenty of other ways to thicken the sauce if you don't have some xanthan gum laying around.

-Another way to thicken the sauce is to add another ingredient or two at the beginning of the fermentation process.
-A handful of chopped, peeled and seeded tomato pulp would work, as would a few pieces of roasted, skinned bell pepper.
+- Another way to thicken the sauce is to add another ingredient or two: a handful of chopped, peeled and seeded tomato pulp would work, as would a few pieces of roasted, skinned bell pepper.

 Highbush Sweet Chili Sauce